Third-party blogging platforms and sites like Medium are EASY. So, so easy compared with building yourself a content platform.

 Yes, Medium and its ilk have spent millions of dollars on making their platforms look better than we ever could – but that’s what you’re stuck with.
 It’s your business, so you need flexibility and freedom for creating content that actually looks like you.

-Stick with a third-party blogging platform and you’re tying your brand to that platform.
+Stick with a third-party blogging site and you’re tying your brand to that platform.
 You’re only ever going to look like them.
 That is to say: like everybody else using the platform.

 3. You’re at the mercy of platform changes